- 1. Introduction to Biology2h 42m

 - Decomposers: Organisms, such as fungi and bacteria, that break down dead organic matter and recycle chemicals back into the ecosystem.

-- Chemical cycling: The process by which nutrients and chemicals are recycled within an ecosystem through biogeochemical cycles.
+- Chemical cycling: The process by which chemicals are recycled within ecosystems, moving through organisms and the environment.

-- One-way energy flow: The movement of energy through an ecosystem in a single direction, from the sun to autotrophs and then through consumers, with energy lost as heat at each transfer.
+- One-way energy flow: The movement of energy through an ecosystem in a single direction, with energy lost as heat at each transfer.

-- Energy loss as heat: The inevitable loss of usable energy as heat during energy transfers, which drives the one-way flow of energy in ecosystems.
+- Energy loss as heat: The inevitable loss of usable energy as heat during energy transfers between trophic levels, following the second law of thermodynamics.

 Real-World Applications